 Most organizations fail to see the desired performance results despite investing significant time and resources.
 When it comes to new tools and processes in complex organizations, useful does not always mean used.
 There are obstacles that prevent organizations from embedding a new system in such a way that it improves the way core work is done.

-Nelson Repenning, Professor of Business Dynamics and Organizational Behavior at MIT Sloan, speaks to how organizations should best seek out and leverage new tools and processes in his recent webinar, "Useful Does Not Always Mean Used," and in his upcoming MIT Sloan Executive Education programs, Business Dynamics: MIT's Approach to Diagnosing and Solving Complex Business Problems and Implementing Improvement Strategies: Practical Tools and Methods.
+Nelson Repenning, Professor of Business Dynamics and Organizational Behavior at MIT Sloan, speaks to how organizations should best seek out and leverage new tools and processes in his recent webinar, "Useful Does Not Always Mean Used," and in his upcoming MIT Sloan Executive Education programs, Business Dynamics: MIT's Approach to Diagnosing and Solving Complex Business Problems and Visual Management for Competitive Advantage: MIT’s approach to Efficient and Agile Work.

 Capability Investments Must Be Balanced Against Performance